amitv87/PiP/README.md

-# Mac OS X Picture in Picture
+# macOS Picture in Picture

 Always on top window preview similar to the popular windows only OnTopReplica